openmobilityfoundation/mobility-data-specification/agency/README.md

 ### Responses and Error Messages

+The response to a client request must include a valid HTTP status code defined in the [IANA HTTP Status Code Registry][iana].

+The response must set the `Content-Type` header as specified in the [Versioning section][versioning].

+Response bodies must be a `UTF-8` encoded JSON object

 See the [Responses][responses], [Error Messages][error-messages], and [Bulk Responses][bulk-responses] sections, and the [schema][schema] for more details.

 [Top][toc]